hellotem/enmeitu.github.io/resource/linux.md

 ## Python packages/environments management
 "Conda is an open-source, cross-platform, language-agnostic package manager and environment management system. " -- from Wikipedia.

 With conda, you can quickly create a virtual environment and install specific version packages for your different python algorithms.
-A virtual environment is an isolated configuration that usually not visible in the system scope.
-So, you can install/manage different versions of a python package (e.g. python 2.x and python 3.x) and make them co-exist in a system without interfering with each other.
+A virtual environment is an isolated configuration that is usually not visible in system scope.
+So, you can safely install/manage different versions of a python package (e.g. python 2.x and python 3.x) and make them co-exist in a system without interfering with each other (e.g. you want to run several python algorithms simultaneously but each of them needs a different version of python).

 * Install miniconda: [https://conda.io/projects/conda/en/latest/user-guide/install/linux.html](https://conda.io/projects/conda/en/latest/user-guide/install/linux.html)